videolan/x265/doc/reST/cli.rst

 	maximum TU size is smaller than the CU size then transform QT begins at the depth of the max-tu-size.
 Default: 32.

+.. option:: --ssim-rd, --no-ssim-rd

+    Enable/Disable SSIM RDO.
+SSIM is a better perceptual quality assessment method as compared to MSE.
+SSIM based RDO calculation is based on residual divisive normalization scheme.
+This normalization is consistent with the luminance and contrast masking effect of Human Visual System.
+It is used for mode selection during analysis of CTUs and can achieve significant gain in terms of objective quality metrics SSIM and PSNR.
+It only has effect on presets which use RDO-based mode decisions (:option:`--rd` 3 and above).

 Temporal / motion search options
 ================================